Multivariate one-sided testing in matched observational studies as an adversarial game: Design Sensitivity and Power for the -Test

 Figure~\ref{fig: Normal Huber power comparisons} presents the estimated power curves of the three tests as a function of $\Gamma > 1$ in these simulation settings at $I=300$, with 2000 simulations for each combination of parameters.
 The correlation between paired differences varies across the columns from $\rho=0$ (left) to $\rho = 0.2$ (right), while the treatment effects vary down the rows.
 The first row corresponds to $\tau_{1} = \tau_{2} = \tau_{3}$ and $I$, and here it is seen that the equal-weight test outperforms both the $\ChiBarSq$-test and \citet{FS16}.
 When the treatment effects are equal the linear combination $\lambda=1_K$ attains the largest design sensitivity, and by restricting $\Lambda$ to only this linear combination the lower critical value employed by the equal-weighted test improves power over that attained by the $\ChiBarSq$-test.
 When one of the three outcomes is strongly affected by the treatment while the other two are minimally impacted, as in the second row of the figure, the method of \citet{FS16} and the $\ChiBarSq$-test perform similarly, while the equal-weight test lags behind.
 The test statistics returned by the $\ChiBarSq$-test are larger, but this is offset relative to the method of \citet{FS16} by the larger critical value necessitated.
 When the treatment effects are staggered between the three outcomes as in the third row, the $\ChiBarSq$-test outperforms both \citet{FS16} and the equal-weight test, particularly in the case of independence between the outcome variables.
 Optimizing over $\Lambda_{+}$ increases the value of the test statistic over both competitors, such that the flexibility is well worth the price of a larger critical value.

 The simulations indicate that while the $\ChiBarSq$-test must have optimal power in the limit as asserted by Corollary \ref{cor: optimality over coherent tests}, it need not have the best finite-sample performance.
 In some cases the equal-weight test can outperform it, while in others it is outperformed by the method of \citet{FS16}.
 Importantly the $\ChiBarSq$-test was never the worst of the three methods considered, and the simulations show that \textit{a priori} restricting the set of combinations $\Lambda$ under consideration can substantially reduce power should the choice of $\Lambda$ be poor.
+For instance, the equally-weighted test performs poorly in the second and third rows of Figure \ref{fig: Normal Huber power comparisons}, while the method of \citet{FS16} is markedly worse than the other methods in the first row.
 The $\ChiBarSq$-test does pay a price in terms of an increased critical value, but this price acts as insurance against an unwise choice of $\Lambda$.
+Theorem~\ref{thm: nested lambda design sensitivity} offers asymptotic assurance that the $\ChiBarSq$-test performs optimally in terms of design sensitivity; furthermore, the results of Table~\ref{tab: design sens for chibarsq, equal-weight, and FS16} and Figure~\ref{fig: Normal Huber power comparisons} demonstrate that the $\ChiBarSq$-test performs well across a broad range of treatment effect regimes without sacrificing asymptotic optimality.

 In the Supplementary Material, we present additional simulations with $I=1000$ matched pairs which begin to show convergence of behavior of the tests under comparison to their design sensitivities.
 We further illustrate the potential for improvements in power for testing outcome-specific null hypotheses through incorporating the $\ChiBarSq$-test into a closed testing framework, as described in \citet[][\S 6]{FS16}.